PART 1: Watching the program

-During the live television program, we will be accepting questions from you; some of these questions will be read on-air and answered on the spot.
+During the live television program, we will be accepting questions on the spot.

 Since time is very limited during the television program, only a small number of questions will actually be able to be read on-air.
 So we hope you will not be too disappointed if your question is not chosen.

 We will also accept questions via FAX; the number to use for this is 410-338-5075